snudler6/time-travel/docs/implementation.rst

 .. todo::

-   Document the patcher's interface with the pool.
+   Document the patcher's interface with the pool (#50).

 Writing a Patcher
 -----------------